ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the comedic mirror of political polarization
+   - Exploring why everyone thinks history will prove them right
    - Finding the satirical angle
    - Making it relatable and timeless